jayanthkoushik/shiny-pyseed/README.md

 **`update-pre-commit-hooks.yml`**
 This workflow calls `pre-commit autoupdate` to update hooks to their latest version.
-If there are any changes, it will create a pull request;
+If there are any changes, it will create a pull request.
-this requires the `REPO_PAT` secret.
 By default, this workflow will run automatically every month.
-This can be skipped during bootstrap;
-alternatively, update or remove the `schedule` section in the workflow.
+This can be skipped during bootstrap; alternatively, update or remove the `schedule` section in the workflow.